The Eye Test Was Normal.

 But Something Changed After the Injury.

-After a head injury, stroke, or neurological event, the standard eye chart is measuring the wrong thing.
-Neuro-visual rehabilitation addresses what changed in the brain-eye connection - visual midline shift, saccadic dysfunction, double vision, light sensitivity, and spatial disorientation - that conventional optometry does not assess.
-Also available in-clinic at our Chennai and Hyderabad clinics.
+After a head injury, stroke, or neurological event, the standard eye chart is measuring the wrong thing - what changed is not acuity but the brain's ability to process and integrate visual input.
+Neuro-visual rehabilitation via secure telehealth addresses what conventional optometry does not assess: visual midline shift, saccadic dysfunction, double vision, light sensitivity, and spatial disorientation.

 What a Neuro-Optometrist Assesses That a Standard Eye Test Does Not

 A routine optometry appointment measures whether your eyes can see a 6/6 chart clearly.
-It does not measure how the brain processes and integrates the visual information that the eyes send.
-After a neurological event - traumatic brain injury, stroke, concussion, or neurological disease - it is this processing layer that is most often disrupted.
+It does not measure how the brain processes and integrates visual information.
+After a neurological event - TBI, stroke, concussion, or neurological disease - it is this processing layer that is most often disrupted, and what neuro-optometry specifically assesses.

-The gap that causes Pune patients to go undiagnosed: A person comes home from hospital in Pune after a road accident or stroke.
-Their neurology clearance says no significant intracranial pathology.
-Their ophthalmology review says vision is 6/6 in both eyes.
-But they feel like the floor is tilting, they drift to one side when walking, they cannot read for more than five minutes without nausea, and oncoming headlights are unbearable.
+The gap that causes Pune patients to go undiagnosed: A person is discharged after a road accident or stroke - neurology clear, ophthalmology 6/6.
+But they feel the floor tilting, drift to one side when walking, cannot read for five minutes without nausea, and find headlights unbearable.
 Standard medicine has cleared them.
-The problem is in the visual system's integration with posture and spatial orientation - a neuro-optometric problem.
+The problem is neuro-optometric - and neither neurology nor standard optometry assesses it.

 Who in Pune Needs Neuro-Optometric Rehabilitation